 Chillums have existed for centuries, but they just became a popular hand pipe option in the recent past.
 There are so many reasons to love chillums – from their appealing look to their user-friendly structure.
 New to chillums and their many perks?
-Our head shop team is here to review the basics of chillums – to help you buy the right option and smoke it with ease.
+Our head shop team is here to review the basics of chillums – to help you buy the right smoking device and enjoy your herb with ease.

 In our last article, our head shop writers dove deep into every source on slang to explain thirty-four unique terms for cannabis.
 This week, we’re concluding our glossary of grass with explanations of twenty-two more entertaining terms.

 The American cannabis industry is rapidly growing and evolving with every passing year.
 With the increased popularity and policy changes surrounding the plant, a number of controversies have also arisen.
 How much testing do we need before legalizing each form of cannabis?
 What should the legal age be?
 Is state-by-state legalization enough, or is Federal legalization an essential step?

 Frequent visitors of head shops like 710 Pipes tend to appreciate our mainstays, such as pipes, hookah products and rolling papers.
 While the love of smoking products permeates popular culture, very few of us are versed in the origins of the staples we rely upon today.
 We’ve reached deep into the past this week, exploring the respective journeys of tobacco and rolling papers to the popular forms we know and love.

 Hemp: It’s Really Blowing Up These Days

 Silk, engine fuel, cellophane and…dynamite!
 Surprisingly, all of these products can be derived from hemp, and arguably that’s just four examples of about 25,000 diverse commercial applications for the hemp plant.
 Frequenters of the blog (namely my mother) might be familiar with a 1936 article from Popular Mechanics that lauds the surprising prodigiousness of the hemp plant: